lantianjia/FE595_FinalProject/README.md

 File DataUpdate.py is to support update the database.
 10 minutes running to scrap approximate recent 100 news from Yahoo Finance.
+File Flask.py is running on AWS EC2 instances.